 Osteoporosis is often called a silent disease, as there are usually no signs or symptoms until you break a bone.

 If you’re concerned that you may have osteoporosis, or may be at risk of developing it, you should see your doctor.

 Your doctor will assess your risk factors for developing osteoporosis, and will look at your medical history – including your family history.

 Family history is important because having a parent or sibling with osteoporosis puts you at greater risk of developing osteoporosis.

 After assessing your risk factors, your doctor will then decide whether you need to have a bone scan.
 This scan will measure the density of your bones.
-The best scan for assessing your bone density is a DEXA scan.
+The best scan for assessing your bone density is a dual energy x-ray absorptiometry – often referred to as a DEXA or DXA scan.

-Osteoporosis is diagnosed based on the measurements of bone mineral density.
-Knowing your bone mineral density helps your doctor know if you’re at risk of a fracture.
+Osteoporosis is diagnosed based on the results of your bone mineral density scan.
+Knowing your bone mineral density, alongside your fracture risk assessment, helps your doctor to work out your overall fracture risk.

 Your bones act as a calcium bank.
 Most of your body‘s calcium is stored here.
 If you don’t have enough calcium in your diet, your body will take calcium from your bones.
 If calcium is constantly taken from your bones, they’ll become weaker over time.

 For adults the amount of calcium required each day is between 1000-1300mg – the exact amount depends on your age.